 - 4.30pm: Steph Moon & Rob Green: The Cook Off!
 Two great chefs go head-to-head here, each of them cooking up a treat from ingredients they’ve bought right here at the Festival.
 Don’t miss this.

 Festival Fringe Around the Town

 Lots to see and do around the town on Festival day too

-- Cider Festival & children’s climbing wall at Saltburn House.
-(At the far end of Milton Street).
+- A hand-pulled Cider Festival and children’s rides at Saltburn House.

-- Food and drink events on the terrace at The Spa Hotel (Saltburn Bank)
+- Black Sheep Brewery on the terrace at The Spa Hotel.

 Give the car a day off, or beat the traffic along the way!

 We have a good range of Public Transport and Park & Ride options this year – and anyone who uses the Park & Ride or Festival Rail Replacement Buses will have chance to win an overnight stay for two, with dinner and breakfast, at Gisborough Hall

 It’s all part of a range of public transport and Park & Ride options that include: